 I found that the ballroom dance community around central Ohio is much larger than I ever imagined.
 I learned that there are U.S. and World Champion ballroom dancers who have made their homes right here in central Ohio.
 I learned that one of the biggest ballroom dance competitions takes place every year in Columbus, Ohio.
 As I came to learn more about the size and scope of this activity in central Ohio, I became interested in doing more than just learning a few steps and moving on.

 After the next class, I still had questions.
-I asked Emily some more and, what I thought was going to be a quick answer, turned in to another conversation that took well over an hour.
-At one point during this conversation I apologized to Emily, as it was getting late and I was sure she had other things she would much rather be doing.
+I asked Emily some more and, what I thought was going to be a quick answer, turned into another conversation that took well over an hour.
+At one point during this conversation, I apologized to Emily, as it was getting late and I was sure she had other things she would much rather be doing.
 I offered to set a time with her when we could continue our discussion.
-Emily's answer to me caused a light to go on with me.
+Emily's answer caused a lightbulb to go on within me.
 Emily responded with, "No, that's ok.
 We're going to have this conversation at some point.
 So we might as well do it now rather than taking up one of your lessons."
-I realized at that point that this woman, who makes her living teaching dance, was willing to spend a few hours of her own time to teach me about dance.
+I realized at that point that this woman, who makes her living teaching dance, was willing to spend a few hours of her own time teaching me about dance.

 None of this is meant to say that other instructors don't have this same passion.
 I've seen and worked with other instructors from central Ohio as well as from other parts of the country.
 The reason ballroom dancing is so successful in central Ohio is because of the entire dance community.
 Any student looking for an instructor has a choice of many talented, passionate people.
 For me, I've found the instructor that I will stick with.